keone/crypto-reading-list/Dev/SolanaProgramming.md

 spl-token transfer
 ```

+Another way is UI tools: see the [dev tools](#devtools) above.
+It's easy to forget to set mainnet-beta to localnet, so if it ever seems like data is missing from Web UIs check that first.

+**You won't need to setup tokens for this Anchor Escrow walkthrough -- instead we'll create them in the RPC client with every run of `anchor test`.**

 #### Step 1: Rapid-fire development
-Ok we're setup so let's implement Escrow using Anchor.
-Once we're done, you can compare for yourself how it compares to the vanilla version.

-**It's easy to forget to set mainnet-beta to localnet, so if it ever seems like data is missing from Web UIs check that first**

 Inside a directory:
 * `anchor init anchor-escrow`
 * `anchor test`

 > You can also choose to `anchor test --skip-local-validator`.
 > This option makes it so Anchor uses your existing Solana localnet vs. anchor spinning one up for the `test` workflow.
+> We're **not** going to use our own localnet, instead letting `Anchor` do that for us.

 One great feature of Anchor is rapid development cycles.
 To achieve that, we want to get `anchor test` in a good place.